subquery/documentation/docs/subquery_network/token/token.md

 ![Add SQT to Wallet](/assets/img/network/kSQT_add_wallet.png)

-## Bridging Tokens to Base

-Although SQT is an ERC20 token minted on Ethereum Mainnet, the SubQuery Network operates on the Base Network.
-You will need to bridge your tokens between these networks, thankfully this is quite straightforward.

-The official bridge, [Base Bridge](https://bridge.base.org/deposit), does not yet support SubQuery and there are other [quicker third-party bridges](https://base.org/ecosystem?tag=bridge), for example [superbridge.app](https://superbridge.app/), SubQuery can't be responsible for the use of any third party bridges.

 ## KSQT

 kSQT was the name of our pre-mainnet token, it is now retired, all holders can swap their kSQT for SQT via the official [Kepler Swap Mechanism](./swap.md).